 Right to choose or change doctors

-Right to receive medical care needed for treatment at no cost
+Right to get medical care needed for treatment at no cost

-Right to get time loss benefit payment if unable to work for more than three (3) days
+Right to get time loss benefit payment if unable to work for more than 3 days

-Right to receive a permanent partial disability payment if your injury is permanent
+Right to get a permanent partial disability payment if your injury is permanent

 Right to be free from retaliation for asserting your rights under worker compensation law

-Right to receive ALL letters, notices and other communications from the Department of Labor and Industries in your native language
+Right to get all letters, notices and other communications from the Department of Labor and Industries in your native language

 Yes.
 Call your claims manager with the Department of Labor and Industries’ service location or call toll free 1-800-LISTENS (1-800-547-8367).
-Spanish-speaking staff and other services are available for workers with limited English proficiency on the toll- free number.
+Spanish-speaking staff and other services are available on the toll- free number.